UkiDLucas/book-mobile-business/en/19b_Sleep.md

 Older people, or people who cannot perceive the light may have problems with the meaning and cortisol levels and therefore do not sleep well at night and take frequent naps during the day.

+As already mentioned humans evolved in equatorial region where during the mid-day they had to take a break from the sun, during that period they enjoyed a relative safety as most of the predators rest in the shade. **(tip 9: Plan your siesta breaks, if possible take a short nap)**

 To be completed...